reluviari/todocartoes-challenge/README.md

 [https://todocartoes-danilo-challenge.herokuapp.com/api/v1/products?page=5](https://todocartoes-danilo-challenge.herokuapp.com/api/v1/products?page=5)

-This will output a json object like:
+This will output a json with objects like:

 ```sh
 [